Strategies for Fleet Managers to Conserve Fuel

 Fleet managers can monitor driver behavior with technologies such as telematics systems that provide feedback to help drivers reduce their fuel use.
 Drivers can receive real-time alerts, such as when they are accelerating too quickly, or they can access reports and graphs later to analyze their driving behaviors.
 Fleet managers can also access this information.
 Some fleets pair drivers with coaches to identify opportunities to save fuel, such as coasting before a red light to minimize the chance of stopping, minimizing shifting when possible, avoiding aggressive starts and stops, and limiting idling to 30 seconds or less.

 In combination with training programs, fleet managers can encourage drivers to adopt efficient driving behaviors by offering incentives, such as recognition and special privileges.
-In combination with other fuel management strategies, ADP incentivized efficient driving behaviors and created driver training programs to reduce fuel spending.
-ADP estimated that through better operational driving habits, its drivers could improve fuel economy by approximately 10%.
-In another instance, a municipal fleet in Florida created an employee fuel conservation incentive program that gives drivers the opportunity to realize the financial savings from their fuel economy improvements through a monetary payout based on their individual fuel savings.
+In combination with other fuel management strategies, LeasePlan works with fleets to incentivize efficient driving behaviors and create driver training programs to reduce fuel spending.
+To achieve better operational driving habits, LeasePlan suggests adding fuel economy to drivers' key performance indicators.
+Fleet managers can use tools to measure fuel economy and reward drivers that meet or exceed expectations and provide feedback to drivers that do not meet goals.
+In another instance, Mesilla Valley Transportation offers a fuel conservation incentive program for drivers that gives them the opportunity to realize financial savings from their fuel economy improvements.
 Organizing a friendly competition among drivers to rank their fuel economy improvements may also incentivize efficient driving practices.